david-gary/Leetcode/README.md

-# Neetcode Program Solutions
+# Leetcode Program Solutions

 ## Description

-Working my way through the Neetcode.io path to learn how to better solve leetcode problems.
+- Repository for all leetcode solutions
+- Most subfolders correspond with the recommended Neetcode path
+- Assessment folder contains problem descriptions and solution attemps for Leetcode Mock Assessments
+- Other folder contains random problems I decided to do